albumidentify/albumidentify/README.markdown

 A detailed example config file is included with albumidentify in the root directory.
 Simple copy albumidentifyrc.dist to your home directory and rename it ".albumidentifyrc".
 Then edit it to your hearts content.
+Be aware these options will be overridden by any command line options provided at runtime.

 ### Submitting PUIDs ###